fix buffalo today

 Part III - $20,000 Later...

-I've been following the plight of 125 Woodlawn Avenue for a while.
-Ever since a local contractor who lived here and left for Charlotte, the place has been on a down hill slide.
-The City took possession of this last October in a tax foreclosure proceeding and agreed to have it demolished this past week.
-Total price for this demolition at 125 Woodlawn - $20,000+
+I've been following the plight of 125 Woodlawn Avenue.
+Since a local contractor who lived here and left for Charlotte, the place has been on a down hill slide.
+The City took possession last October in a tax foreclosure proceeding.
+It was demolished this week.
+Price for this demolition, $20,000.

 125 Woodlawn - Before & After